-- 1. Discuss foundational tools and skills necessary to enact culturally safe, respectful, and client-centered midwifery care for disabled clients. - 2.
+- 1. Develop written foundational tools demonstrating the skills necessary to enact culturally safe, respectful, and client-centered midwifery care for disabled clients. - 2.
 Identify and critique systemic oppression, inequities, and factors associated with marginalization and disparities in perinatal care for disabled birthing parents. - 3.
-Demonstrate respectful prenatal, intrapartum, and postpartum care to clients with various physical, developmental, intellectual/emotional/cognitive, and other disabilities and mood disorders. - 4.
-Use vocabulary for discussing disability and ableism and demonstrate a working understanding of basic disability etiquette. - 5.
+Demonstrate, through role play and case studies, respectful prenatal, intrapartum, and postpartum care to clients with various physical, developmental, intellectual/emotional/cognitive, and other disabilities. - 4.
+Assess the use of vocabulary for discussing disability and ableism to demonstrate a working understanding of basic disability etiquette. - 5.
 Critically evaluate personal implicit biases and microaggressions associated with ableism and disability. - 6.
-Analyze, critique, and revise existing practice guidelines, physical spaces, and client materials for the accessibility and inclusion of clients with various disabilities.
+Analyze, critique, and revise existing practice documents, physical spaces, and client materials for the accessibility and inclusion of clients with various disabilities.